Often, the most powerful aspects of book marketing are overlooked due to their simplicity.

 Your book titles are a prime opportunity to get your author name and book titles out there in front of the eyes of readers.

 This can happen in a variety of ways.
 Firstly, on online bookstores themselves.
 Even if book buyers don’t choose your title on a particular occasion, they still become familiar with your author name by being exposed to it.
-Book covers are also often featured on promotional sites, in online advertising and in mailing list mailouts.
+Book covers are also often featured on promotional sites, in online advertising, and in mailing list mailouts.
 As a result of that, it’s important that your author name, and book title, are clearly visible against the backdrop of your image.

 If you spend some time checking out books released by major publishers, and unsuccessful self-published books, you will notice that the title and author text is always very clear on the professional books, and is often less so on the self-published books.
 There are countless comedy lists showcasing the worst book covers ever, just in case you need a clear example of what to avoid!

 The bottom line is that making your author name and book title unclear on your cover hurts you in two ways.
-It not only ensures that readers miss out on being exposed to your brand – it also brands your book as unprofessional and low quality.
+It not only ensures that readers miss out on being exposed to your brand – but it also brands your book as unprofessional and low quality.

 Book Cover Marketing Summary